WordPress Plugins For Managing WordPress Post Revisions

 - And more!

-(Optimize Database after Deleting Revisions – Settings Page)
+(Optimize Database after Deleting Revisions WordPress Plugin – Settings Screen)

-For more details, go here: Optimize Database after Deleting Revisions Plugin For WordPress
+For more details, go here: Optimize Database after Deleting Revisions WordPress Plugin

-- Enable/Disable trackbacks for published posts
+- Enable/Disable comments for all published posts

-- Removal of stale unapproved comments
+- Removal of unapproved comments

-- Mobile device friendly (optimize your site on the go)
+- Mobile device friendly (optimize your site anywhere, anytime)

-- Removal of all transient options
+- Removal of all trackbacks and pingbacks

-- Clear out the post trash
+- Clear out post trash

-- Ability to retain selected number of weeks data when cleaning up
+- Ability to keep data from selected number of weeks when cleaning up

 - Add or remove link on WP admin bar

-- Enable/Disable weekly optimization scheduling
+- Enable/Disable weekly schedules of optimization

-- E-mail notifications on automatic cleanup
+- E-mail notifications on scheduled cleanups

 - And more!

-For more details, go here: WP-Optimize – WordPress Plugin
+For more details, go here: WP Optimize – WordPress Plugin

 WP Sweep

-(WP Sweep WP Plugin)
+(WP Sweep – WordPress Plugin)

 - Auto drafts